orange-lang/orange-docs/core/extensions.md

 }
 ```

-This shadows the automatic implemented of `Ordered` for enums to assert that Friday is, and always will be, the best day.
+This shadows the default implementation of `Ordered` for enums to assert that Friday is, and always will be, the best day.

+You can only shadow interfaces and methods that are implemented by default; if any method or interface is defined explicitly, it cannot be shadowed for that type, even if the method is virtual.
+(Virtual methods may only be overriden in subtypes).

+## Extending Constructors

+It's also possible to add constructors to existing methods.
+This is synonymous with a "cast" if there's only one parameter.
+Like other methods, you can only define a constructor that has not been defined before, or shadow a default one (e.g., the copy constructor for a type).

+Builtin types implement copy constructors and constructors for type conversions; these are considered concrete and may not be overriden.